 The New Zealand whistleblowing regime is currently governed by the Protected Disclosures Act 2000 (PDA).
 On 20 February the Minister of State Services, Hon.
 Chris Hipkins, said the government will make legislative amendments which are aimed at addressing key deficiencies in the PDA, including:

-requiring public sector organisations to provide support to whistleblowers; and
+- requiring public sector organisations to provide support to whistleblowers

 The current structure encourages whistleblowers to make internal disclosures in accordance with the employer's policy, but is unclear about what an individual or organisation must do once they receive a protected disclosure.

 In addition to legislative reform, the State Services Commission (SSC) will continue to consider further possible amendments to the PDA.
 The SSC has also committed to building greater awareness of the PDA, improving existing guidance, testing the practicability of reporting protected disclosures and reviewing the effectiveness of systems that receive protected disclosures.
 The Minister stated that the SSC will also consider a “one stop shop" for disclosures; however, it is unclear what that would look like.